ReliefApplications/ems-backend/README.md

 docker-compose -f docker-compose.test.yml run test-server npm run test -- <path_to_file>
 ```

+## Scripts

+You can execute scripts from a deployed instance, or locally.
+Scripts are located under the **scripts** folder, and should be written in typescript.

+They can be run using javascript on deployed environments.

+On deployed environments, you should enter the container to run the script.

+Explanations about each script should be written in the script itself.

 # RabbitMQ

 If management platform is not reachable at 15672, you can use this command ( while containers are running ):